 We all have a lot of traveling to make up for this year.
 Pete and I went to Florida earlier this year, and up north for a wedding, and my mom and I are going to Las Vegas in a couple months.
 I have a blog, so I get to journal some of it publicly, but what about you and your kids?
 Have you ever wondered how to put together a kids vacation journal?

 When I was young, I remember my second grade winter break project was writing a journal about what I did.
 I was in Florida visiting my grandparents and wrote all about meeting new cousins and swimming in the pool.

-As you’re planning and picking out your travel destinations for 2018, be sure to write all your travels down in a journal of some sort.
+As you’re planning and picking out your travel destinations for 2021, be sure to write all your travels down in a journal of some sort.
 And for your kids, have them use the Vacation Journal free printable I created.

-Putting Together A Vacation Journal
+How To Put Together A Kids Vacation Journal

 To start, you’re going to want to save our free printable below.